ibm-cloud-docs/vmware-service/vmaas/accessing-vcd-console.md

 * A single **admin** credential per {{site.data.keyword.vmware-service_short}} instance exists.
 Resetting the credential can impact other users that also authenticate with the **admin** credential.
 * {{site.data.keyword.vmware-service_short}} does not store the **admin** password.
 After a password is generated, you must capture it.
 If the password is lost or you get locked out of your account, you can generate a new password at any time.

-## Procedure to access the VMware Cloud Director Management console
+## Procedure to access the VMware Cloud Director console
 {: #accessing-vcd-console-procedure}

 1. On the VDC details page, click **VMware Cloud Director console** to access the console.